-The Prince’s Trust grants
+Prince’s Trust grants and loans

-It provides financial help and business support for entrepreneurs in England and Northern Ireland.
-The Prince’s Scottish Youth Business Trust is a very similar scheme run for 18-25 year olds in Scotland.
+It provides financial help and business support for entrepreneurs in England, Scotland, Wales and Northern Ireland.
+Youth Business Scotland is a very similar scheme available for 18-30 year olds in Scotland.

 Applicants must be within the stated age range, have limited means and be unemployed or working less than 16 hours a week.
 Both Trusts are last resort funds and applicants must have been unable to obtain funding from other sources.
 The applicant must have a viable business idea and be able to show enough initiative and commitment to make it succeed.

-What does it offer?
+What does the Prince’s Trust offer?

 Both trusts allocate the businesses they help a business mentor, usually a volunteer from the local business community.
 They donate about four hours monthly to advise the business, provide contacts and track their progress.
 The monitors submit a monthly report to the Trust that provides early warning if things are going wrong.
 Business support managers monitor the contact between the Trust and the mentors.

-How does it work?
+How does the Prince’s Trust work?

-If you want funding, you must approach their local area office to talk about their proposal with the area manager.
+If you want business funding, you must approach their local area office to talk about their proposal with the area manager.
 You must then prepare a business plan.
 The area manager can give help and advice with this and may even suggest taking a course.
 The trusts can’t offer financial help towards courses but have good contacts and usually know of cheap or free local schemes.
 Once the plan is complete the area manager will visit you to discuss it further.

 The next step is to present the plan to a local trust board, made up of volunteers from the local business community.
 The board takes the opportunity to talk to you and make sure you have the knowledge and commitment to see the plan through.
 The board then decides whether the loan should be awarded and the sum to be awarded.
 If you are successful, you will receive the loan and be assigned a mentor within a couple of weeks.

-Does it work?
+Does the Prince’s Trust work?